-Your home school and the University of Nottingham work closely together to ensure that your progress on the course is closely supported and quality assured.
+Your home school, L.E.A.D Equate Teaching School Alliance and the University of Nottingham work closely together to ensure that your progress on the course is closely supported and quality assured.

-You will have a mentor assigned by the school who will undertake regular training at the University.
-You will also be allocated a university tutor who will work closely with you and your mentor and coordinator.
+You will have a mentor assigned by the school.
+You will also be allocated a university tutor who will work closely with you and your mentor.
 From the beginning of the course, which starts at the end of August, you will be regarded as a member of staff but also as a beginning teacher.
 You will attend development days, consultation sessions and extra-curricular activities.

 The practical experience is underpinned by theoretical approaches that are discussed and explored during University based sessions.
 There is a focus on both ‘Schools and Society’ and ‘Teaching and Learning’ and your assignments will ensure that these aspects are closely considered in relation to your teaching in school.

 The School Direct PGCE course is assessed at postgraduate certificate level.
 It incorporates two 30-credit modules which may be counted towards the MA in Education.

 For the award of the PGCE and to achieve QTS, you must have reached the required standard in both the theoretical and practical elements of the course.
 There are no written examinations.

 Practical Teaching is assessed by the University tutors, school based mentors and coordinators, and External Examiners.
 Account is taken of your work over all school based elements of the course and your own written records of such work.

 The University does not allow an automatic right to re-sit practical teaching if you fail this part of the course.
 If the right to re-sit is granted then the opportunity is dependent upon locating a partner school which agrees to place you.

 On the course, you are required to submit various pieces of work related to your course.